cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-11-17-building-ai-systems-today.md

 ---
 layout: post
-title: On Building GenAI Systems Today
+title: Building GenAI Systems Today
 subtitle: What seems to works, what doesn't, and maybe why
 tags: ai
 description: |